coatespt/cursor-twitter/SESSION_NOTES.md

 Note that the size of the window and the frequency of the re-computation of the filters are two different things.
 The frequency filters might be recomputed many times over the duration of the window of Tweets.

-Note also that the frequency of the cycles of computing busywords and clustering are independent of both.
+Note also that the periods of the cycles of computing busywords and clustering are independent of both.
 The big window of tokens might cover 500k Tweets, but the filters might be recomputed every 100k Tweets, while the busyword/clustering might be computed every 15k Tweets.
 All values configurable, of course.

 New words come along all the time, even after weeks of the firehose and a novel word won't match to any frequency class the first time it is seen.
 This is not a problem, however.
 The window is large, so any incoming word that doesn't match to a frequency class is by definition among the rarest class.
 When the next update to the frequency class filters is occurs, the novel word will no longer be an unknown.